Kororu-lab/korean_dict/README.md

 Given that LLMs are based on transformers and operate using some form of Bayesian random sampling, I speculated that there might be a more efficient and intuitive method to uncover meaning structures.
 Therefore, I introduced a "4th method" that leverages language models to specify each meaning of the target word.
 This repository explains this 4th method and provides sample code.

+## BERT-Kmean(4-1)
+This method tries to make unsupervised learning method(k-mean) toward context vectors so that could found out distinct meaning map.
+However, it failed to make certain level for confident to be utilized.

+## BERT-HDBSCAN(4-1h)
+This method was advanced version from 4-1, which used HDBSCAN instead of k-mean for clustering.
+HDBSCAN method was hierarchical method of DBSCAN, and known as clustering method that could be more flexible for density and each groups #of data.
+However, it eventually failed to reach the ideal level for confidently using those for split of meaning.

+## BERT-Generative(4-2)
+This method, instead of classification models above, tried to make use of vector space itself.
+This was made for helping people labeling those meanings for each cases in corpus.
+It tries to keep finding out distinct sentences from vector space, so that user could get higher chances for labeling each sentences.

 ## Environment

 For this project, I used my personal workstation with the following specifications: